mwhittaker/deeprl_project/README.md

 You can check style with `pylint --disable=locally-disabled,fixme src`.

-Our dependencies require Python 3.5.
+Our dependencies require Python 3.5 (and assume appropriate GPU drivers have already been installed).

     conda create -y -n gpu-py3.5 python=3.5 anaconda source activate gpu-py3.5